-The puppy and kitten season is upon us, so please have your pet spayed or neutered to help control the pet population.
+Please have your pet spayed or neutered to help control the pet population.
 There are several groups that can assist with the cost of these procedures.
 You can call Animal Control for more information at 706-454-7039.
 State law requires that all pets be vaccinated for rabies by a licensed veterinarian.

 We ask that you do NOT feed any stray or wild animals, as doing so could possibly be dangerous and create even more unwanted problems.
 We ask that you report all stray animals to Animal Control as soon as possible.

 Just a friendly reminder that Greene County does have an Animal Control ordinance.
 Certainly give us a call if you have any questions about any of the Animal Control Ordinances.
 You can review them here.

 Animal Control does not handle any wildlife complaints.
 If you are having issues with wildlife, you can contact The Department of Natural Resources at 706-595-4211.
 We do however recommend that you do NOT attempt to handle or feed any wildlife.